 This is obviously a major paradox because we are experiencing the passage of time and events happening.
 And this certainly requires some explaining.
-We are experiencing the movement of our frames of reference along the time dimension (when at rest) at 670,616,629 mph.
-If some evenings it seems like a long time since breakfast, that was after all about 5 trillion (5,000,000,000) miles back down the time dimension.
+We are experiencing the movement of our frames of reference along the time dimension at the speed of light, about a thousand million kilometers a second.
+Such numbers are fairly incomprehensible, but we are certainly covering a lot of ground in space-time.
+If sometimes when you are going to bed it seems like a long time since breakfast, that was after all about 10 trillion (10,000,000,000) miles back down the time dimension.

-The whole thing seemed inexplicable, but to Hermann Weyl it was straightforward.
+The whole thing has always seemed inexplicable, but to Hermann Weyl, a highly influential mathematician, theoretical physicist and philosopher, it was straightforward.
 As he emphasised:

 The objective world simply is, it does not happen.
 Only to the gaze of my consciousness, crawling up the life-line of my body, does the world fleetingly come to life.
 (1949, 116)

 In other words, yes, time does not pass.
-But consciousness passes along through time, crawling along the life-line of the body, nowadays called the world-line; and as a result it seems that time passes.
+But consciousness passes along through time, crawling along the life-line of the body, and as a result it seems that time passes.

 All the moments of the future exist already, laid out in space-time.
 The physical body does not, cannot, move through time.
 There is a different, solid, three-dimensional version of the body-mind at each moment.
 This is well-established science.
-This is the world-line, symbolised here as a sequence of moments in my life, working on the computer.
+This is the life-line, nowadays in physics called the world-line, symbolised here as a sequence of moments in my life, working on the computer.

 This is how the experiencing consciousness gives rise to the experience of the passage of time, exactly as Weyl states.
 As you drive down a dark road in the night your headlights make a flood of light that moves along the road with you, lighting up one section of the road after another, always lighting up the road where you are.
 In a logically identical way, consciousness moves along the world-line, ‘lighting up’ each moment in turn.
 All the moments are already there in space-time, just as all of the road exists in front of you, out of sight.
 The frame of reference of conscious awareness moves through space-time, and as a result moment after moment is experienced in sequence in the gaze of consciousness.
 This is what we experience as the passage of time.